singhalnaman98/clear-launchdarkly-demo/README.md

 This dual-evaluation pattern means the kill switch is complete.
 Toggling the flag off in the LaunchDarkly dashboard removes the feature from both the UI and the API response simultaneously, with no redeployment required.

-**Segments — internal QA validation before customer rollout:** Before the flex subscription feature is released to any customer segment, it is first validated internally using a LaunchDarkly segment called **CLEAR Internal QA**.
-This segment is defined by user keys (`user1`, `user2`) and represents CLEAR's internal QA team's free and expired accounts.
-A targeting rule at the top of the flag's rule stack serves `true` to any user in the CLEAR Internal QA segment, regardless of their account status or airport.
-This allows the engineering and QA team to test the full flex subscription experience in the production environment before the flag is ever enabled for customers.
-Once internal validation is complete, the user-facing targeting rules are activated while the QA segment rule remains in place, ensuring the internal team can always access the feature for ongoing monitoring.
+**Segments — internal QA validation before customer rollout:** A top-priority targeting rule serves true to all users in the CLEAR Internal QA segment (keys: user1, user2, user3) regardless of account status or airport.
+This allows the team to validate the feature in production before any customer-facing rules are activated, and remains in place post-launch for ongoing monitoring.

-**Targeting rule:** The flag serves `true` only when `account_status = expired` and `airport = jfk`.
-This reflects the business decision to launch flex subscriptions initially as a re-engagement tool for lapsed members, before a broader rollout to all users.
-However, this is not a fixed decision.
-The targeting rules can change as the rollout strategy changes, say if the business / product org wants to enable it for `airport = sfo` instead or not include airport at all.
-The option of having these attributes available, allow for more control around the rollout and release strategy.
+**Targeting rule:** Serves `true` when `account_status` = `expired` and `airport` = `jfk`, scoping the initial rollout to lapsed members in one market.
+The rule is not fixed as the rollout strategy evolves, attributes like airport can be adjusted or removed entirely from the LD dashboard without any code changes, giving the product team direct control over the release scope.

 **Kill switch demo moment:** Toggle the flag off while logged in as an expired user if the flag was targeted for expired user.
 The flex plans disappear from the UI immediately without requiring any code changes from front end or the backend, giving complete control on the release without the need for deployments.